If you are shopping for a new camera, the hype of the moment is the mirrorless camera. But what is a mirrorless camera? And why should you buy one?

 This article will discuss six things you should know about mirrorless cameras.
 Have a read and then decide if mirrorless is the way to go.

 What Is a Mirrorless Camera?

-An electronic viewfinder replaces the mirror system.
-This is a small, high resolution LCD screen.
+An electronic viewfinder (EVF) replaces the mirror system.
+This is a small, high-resolution LCD screen.

-But, if you are considering to go down the mirrorless camera road, you should know that it’s not all roses.
+A small disclaimer… I am a long-time mirrorless camera photographer and enthusiast.
+But if you are going down the mirrorless camera road, you should know that it’s not all roses.

-1. Mirrorless Cameras Are Smaller and Lighter Than DSLR: The Size Myth
+6. Mirrorless Cameras Are Smaller and Lighter Than a DSLR: The Size Myth

 But what about today’s mirrorless cameras?

 A Comparison of Old and New Olympus Mirrorless Cameras

 But the size of a full frame sensor should not change the size of the camera body significantly, right?
 True, but these cameras are ILC cameras.
 This stands for “interchangeable-lens cameras.”